-Curriculum for Excellence: Senior Phase (New S4) January 2022 National 4 - the learner must pass the assessments on the information stated above in addition to the Added Value assignment.
+Curriculum for Excellence: Senior Phase (New S4) January 2023 National 4 - the learner must pass the assessments on the information stated above in addition to the Added Value assignment.
 Learners will plan, prepare and cook a two-course meal for a given number of people within 1 hour 30 minutes and present it appropriately.
 National 5 - the learner must complete the course assessments on the above and pass the coursework assessment.
 The coursework assessment consists of a practical activity (100 marks - worth 75%) where learners will plan, prepare and cook a three-course meal for a given number of people within 2hours 30 minutes and present it appropriately.
 It also contains an assignment which consists of a time plan, service details and an equipment list.
-There is also a 1-hour question paper (30 marks - worth 25%); the course is graded A-D. Due to the nature of this course a payment of £50 is required to cover the cost of ingredients.
+There is also a 1-hour question paper (30 marks - worth 25%); the course is graded A-D.